syntasso/workshop/enhancing-a-promise/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|&mdash;postgres-promise.yaml<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\`&mdash;postgres-resource-request.yaml<br />

-You can see that the script is already parsing the resource request to identify key user variables (`name`, `namespace`, `preparedDatabases`).
+You can see that the script is already parsing the Kratix Resource Request to identify key user variables (`name`, `namespace`, `preparedDatabases`).
 The script then uses [yq](https://github.com/mikefarah/yq) to add those user-provided values to the output document.
 You can do the same to process the user's `costCentre`.

 In the `execute-pipeline.sh`
 1. Export another environment variable to store the value